-What Is the Levator Scapulae Muscle?
+What is the Levator Scapulae Muscle?

 The levator scapulae is a slender muscle located at the side and back of your neck.
 As its name suggests, its primary role is to elevate the scapula — your shoulder blade — especially during shoulder shrugs and certain neck movements.